sqlsaturday/sqlsatwebsite/newevent.md

 Once you have the information for your event, please [open an issue in the GitHub repository](https://github.com/sqlsaturday/sqlsatwebsite) with the title of your event.
 Provide the information in your issue from the checklist below.

 We have a [checklist in an Excel file](#checklist) below of items you need as well as [guidance](#guidance) to help you run your event.
+Please email this to <A href="mailto:admin@sqlsaturday.com">our admin address</a>

 ## <A name="checklist"></a>New Event Checklist

 These items are kept in an [Excel spreadsheet](./assets/EventChecklist.xlsx) to make them easy for you to track.
-You can download the XLSX and fill it out before submitting as a part of your issue.
+You can download the XLSX and fill it out before submitting as a part of your issue and <A href="mailto:admin@sqlsaturday.com">email</a> to us.

 The basic information required to set up an event is: